canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 #### Messages

-Messages can be sent (quite intutively) by typing in the chatbar and pressing enter.
-You may add attachments (files, video and audio), emoji and apply basic formatting.
+Messages can be sent (quite intuitively) by typing in the chatbar and pressing enter.
+You may add attachments (files, video and audio), emoji, and apply basic formatting.

 All messages have a menu that can be accessed by hovering over them and clicking on the series of dots that appear over it at the top-right corner.
-If you sent the message (or you have the proper permissions), you can edit or delete the message.
+If you sent the message (or you have the proper permissions), you can edit or delete it.
 You can also star a message to save it for later, or, with the proper permissions, pin it to the channel to save it for everyone.
 Stars and pins can be accessed from the right sidebar.

 #### Other features

-From the right sidebar, you can also change notification prefernces and see the file list for a channel.
-If you click on your name at the top-left, you will open a menu where you can change your status (online, away, etc), change your account settings, or (if you're an admin) change server administration settings.
+From the right sidebar, you can also change notification preferences and see the file list for a channel.
+If you click on your name at the top-left, you will open a menu where you can change your status (online, away, etc), change your account settings, or (if you're an admin), change server administration settings.

 That's a quick RocketChat primer.
 Now, let's move on to server configuration!